 Encryption Key Rotation¶

-Account and table master keys are automatically rotated on a regular basis by Snowflake.
+Account and table master keys are automatically rotated by Snowflake when they are more than 30 days old.
 Active keys are retired, and new keys are created.
-After a specified time period, retired keys are destroyed.
+When Snowflake determines the retired key is no longer needed, the key is automatically destroyed.
 When active, a key is used to encrypt data and is available for usage by the originator.
 When retired, the key is used solely to decrypt data and is only available for usage by the recipient.
 When wrapping child keys in the key hierarchy, or when inserting data into a table, only the current, active key is used to encrypt data.
 When a key is destroyed, it is not used for either encryption or decryption.
 Regular key rotation limits the lifecycle for the keys to a limited period of time.

 This figure shows the key rotation for one table master key (TMK):